 The lakes and reservoirs of the Cambrian Mountains

 Ceredigion’s uplands are characterised by small lakes, often the remains of glacier activity.
-Llyn Llygad Rheidol (the lake of the eye of Rheidol) on the north slope of Pumlumon is a moraine-dammed lake occupying a corrie gouged out by ice.
-On the edge of Cors Caron a kettle pond can be seen be seen, whilst ‘pingo’s (filled in glacial lakes) can be seen at Rhos Llawr Cwrt.
+The source of the River Rheidol - Llyn Llygad Rheidol (the lake of the eye of Rheidol) on the north slope of Pumlumon occupies a moraine dammed corrie - a hollow gouged from the side of the mountain by glacier ice.

 Teifi Pools is the collective name for Llyn Teifi, Llyn Hir, Llyn Gorlan, and Llyn Egnant which lie at about 1,500 ft (455 meters) near the village of Pontrhydfendigaid.
 The lakes, located near the ruins of the Cistercian abbey of Strata Florida are deep enough to be believed to be unfathomable and were famous even in medieval times for the quality of their eel and trout fishing.

 The Wildlife Trust reserve of Llyn Eiddwen, which is surrounded by heathland on the slopes of Mynydd Bach is typical of the clean, low nutrient upland lakes which were formed by glacial activity.
 Look out for floating plants such as water crowfoot and water plantain as well water lobelia, cotton grass and cranberry.